Burlington Fertilizing Lawn Services

 Professional Soil Testing & Nutrient Assessment Requirements for Burlington’s Glacial Till & Rocky Upland Soils

-Soil testing is mandatory for responsible nutrient management in Burlington.
-The UMass Soil & Plant Nutrient Testing Lab provides comprehensive analysis, including pH, nitrogen (N), phosphorus (P), potassium (K), organic matter, and micronutrients.
-Burlington’s soils are typically acidic (pH 5.5–6.5), requiring lime applications (dolomitic preferred) at 50–100 lbs per 1,000 sq ft to raise pH by one unit, with effects over 6–12 months.
-The USDA Web Soil Survey identifies local soils as glacial till, rocky, marine clay, and urban fill, with organic matter often 2–4% (target 4–6%).
-Nutrient management plans should be based on soil test results, following UMass Extension recommendations (0.75–1.0 lb N per 1,000 sq ft per application for Kentucky bluegrass, max 3–4 lbs N annually).
-Site-specific factors such as shade (reduce N by 25–30%), traffic, and compaction must be considered for optimal results.
+Soil testing is mandatory for responsible nutrient management in Burlington’s glacial till and rocky upland soils.
+The UMass Soil & Plant Nutrient Testing Lab provides comprehensive analysis, including pH (typically 5.5–6.5), organic matter (2–4%), and macro/micronutrients.
+The target pH for cool-season grasses is 6.0–7.0; apply dolomitic lime (50–100 lbs per 1,000 sq ft) to raise pH by one unit, allowing 6–12 months for effect.
+Use the USDA Web Soil Survey to identify drainage class, water table, and organic matter content.
+Develop a written nutrient management plan based on soil test results, following UMass Extension recommendations (0.75–1.0 lb N per 1,000 sq ft per application, max 3–4 lbs N annually).
+Adjust for site-specific factors: shaded areas need 25–30% less nitrogen, and high-traffic zones benefit from increased potassium.

 Massachusetts Fertilizer Regulations & Professional Licensing Requirements for Burlington